Home

 Breathe that in: take three slow deep breathes real-izing that MLK, fellow ICE observers, Gandhi, Nicole Renee, Alex Pretti, George Floyd, Abraham, Abe Lincoln, John Lewis, Sitting Bull, Frances Perkins, Jesus, Muhammad and your deceased loved ones all breathed those same air molecules.

-Then connect with others doing the same and with those who are interested.
-Hand out fliers (or let folks take pictures of it) explaining what is happening, when it will happen again and invite folks to join in.
-Tell fellow protectors about the StandUpDaily.org website.
+Hand out fliers (or let folks photo it) and explain what is happening, when it will happen again and invite folks to join in.
+Tell them about the StandUpDaily.org website.

-Connect with someone you don't know, perhaps someone who doesn’t look like you.
-Talk about what just happened, brainstorm when this could happen elsewhere, perhaps at a sporting event, work, school, church, picnic, etc. Encourage each other to do this in their own lives, daily, or just once a week, or whenever it could work.
+Brainstorm when this could happen elsewhere, perhaps at a sporting event, work, school, church, picnic, etc. Encourage each other to do this in their own lives, daily, or just once a week, or whenever it works.